bjtitus/CommonInstruments/README.md

 * Error Log shows errors as they are added to the error log
 * Jump Log shows any jumps in time (seeking) during playback
+* Player shows any Paused / Play events on an instance of a player

 ## Sync Defaults